What are adenoids?

 - Restless sleep

-- Sleep apnea, where you repeatedly stop breathing for a few seconds while sleeping
+- Sleep apnea, a disorder that causes you to repeatedly stop breathing fduring sleep

 - Ear infections

-Since the adenoids are higher up than the throat, the health care provider cannot see them just by looking through your child's mouth.
-To check the size of your child's adenoids, your provider may use
+Since the adenoids are higher up than the throat, the provider cannot see them just by looking through your child's mouth.
+To check the size of your child's adenoids, your provider may use:

 - A special mirror in the mouth